-- (a) for one session subjects, the end of the seventh week of that session (17 April or 4 September) - Students who consider themselves eligible for life membership of the University Union, the Sports Association, or the Students' Union, should make enquiries about the matter at the offices of those bodies, not at the office of the Deputy Registrar (Student Services) or at the Cashier's office. - Institutions approved are: New South Wales Institute of Technology and Alexander Mackie College of Advanced Education.
+(a) for one session subjects, the end of the seventh week of that session (16 April or 3 September)

+"Students who consider themselves eligible for life membership of the University Union, the Sports Association, or the Students' Union, should make enquiries about the matter at the offices of those bodies, not at the office of the Deputy Registrar (Student Services) or at the Cashier's office.

-- (b) for whole year subjects, the end of the second week of Session 2 (31 July). - (5) Withdrawal from Course Refunds
+Institutions approved are: New South Wales Institute of Technology, Sydney College of Advanced Education and Sydney College of Chiropractic. (b) for whole year subjects, the end of the second week of Session 2 (30 July).

+(5) Withdrawal from Course - Refunds - Student Activities Fees

-Whether or not a student's withdrawal entails academic penalties (covered in item (4) above) there are rules governing possible fee refunds in the case of complete withdrawal from a course, as follows:
+Whether or not a student's withdrawal entails academic penalties (covered in item (4) above) there are rules governing possible student activities fee refunds in the case of complete withdrawal from a course, as follows:

-- (a) If notice of withdrawal from a course is received by the Registrar before the first day of Session 1, a refund of all fees paid will be made - (b) If notice of withdrawal is received on or after the first day of Session 1: - (i) a partial refund of the University Union Entrance Fee will be made on the following bases: any person who has paid the entrance fee in any year and who withdraws from membership of the University Union after the commencement of Session 1 in the same year, or who does not renew his membership in the immediately succeeding year, may on written application to the Warden receive a refund of half the entrance fee paid. - (ii) if the notice of withdrawal is given before the end of the fourth week of Session 1 (27 March 1981) a full refund of other Student Activities Fees paid will be made; if notice is given before the end of the eighth week of Session 1 (24 April 1981) a refund of one half of the other Student Activities Fees paid will be made; thereafter no refund will be made except that provided for in (iii) below. - (iii) if a student's enrolment in any year is for Session 2 only and the student gives notice of withdrawal prior to the end of the fourth week of Session 2 (14 August 1981) a full refund of Student Activities Fees paid (other than the University Union Entrance Fee for which see item (i) above) will be made; if notice is given before the end of the eighth week of Session 2 (11 September 1981) a refund of one half of the other Student Activities Fees paid will be made; thereafter no refund will be made. - (iv) The refunds mentioned in (ii) and (iii) above may be granted by the Deputy Registrar (Student Services) to a student unable to notify the Registrar in writing by the times required provided evidence is supplied that the student had ceased attendance by those times.
+(a) If notice of withdrawal from a course is received by the Student Records and Scholarships Office before the first day of Session 1, a refund of all student activities fees paid will be made

+(b) If notice of withdrawal is received on or after the first day of Session 1:

+(i) a partial refund of the University Union Entrance Fee will be made on the following bases: any person who has paid the entrance fee in any year and who withdraws from membership of the University Union after the commencement of Session 1 in the same year, or who does not renew his membership in the immediately succeeding year, may on written application to the Warden receive a refund of half the entrance fee paid.

+(ii) if the notice of withdrawal is given before the end of the fourth week of Session 1 (26 March 1982) a full refund of other Student Activities Fees paid will be made; if notice is given before the end of the eighth week of Session 1 (23 April 1982) a refund of one half of the other Student Activities Fees paid will be made; thereafter no refund will be made except that provided for in (iii) below.

+(iii) if a student's enrolment in any year is for Session 2 only and the student gives notice of withdrawal prior to the end of the fourth week of Session 2 (13 August 1982) a full refund of Student Activities Fees paid (other than the University Union Entrance Fee for which see item (i) above) will be made; if notice is given before the end of the eighth week of Session 2 (10 September 1982) a refund of one half of the other Student Activities Fees paid will be made; thereafter no refund will be made.

+(iv) The refunds mentioned in (ii) and (iii) above may be granted by the Deputy Registrar (Student Services) to a student unable to notify the Student Records and Scholarships Office in writing by the times required provided evidence is supplied that the student had ceased attendance by those times.

+(6) Withdrawal from courses - Refunds - Tuition Fees

+Arrangements for refunds to those students who may have been required to pay tuition fees have not been decided at the time of printing but it is expected that pro rata refunds will be paid to such students who withdraw before certain dates during the year.

-(6) Acknowledgements
+(7) Acknowledgements